-2215 dependencies between the services used in constructing the composite service-including managing the 2216 service's lifecycle.
-The subject of services as management entities is described and modeled in the 2217 Ownership in a SOA Ecosystem View of the SOA-RAF and is not further elaborated in this section.
-The 2218 point to be made here is that there can be different levels of opaqueness or transparency when it comes 2219 to visibility of service composition.
+While the service composition is opaque from the Consumer Delegate's perspective, it is transparent to the service owner.
+This transparency is necessary for service management to properly manage the dependencies between the services used in constructing the composite service-including managing the service's lifecycle.
+The subject of services as management entities is described and modeled in the Ownership in a SOA Ecosystem View of the SOA-RAF and is not further elaborated in this section.
+The point to be made here is that there can be different levels of opaqueness or transparency when it comes to visibility of service composition.

-2220 Services can be composed in a variety of ways, including direct consumer-to-service interaction, by using programming techniques, or using an intermediary, such as an orchestration engine leveraging higher 2221 level orchestration languages they can be aggregated by means of an aggregation engine approach that 2222 following sub-sections-on-service-oriented business processes and collaborations.
-2224
+Services can be composed in a variety of ways, including direct consumer-to-service interaction, by using programming techniques or using an intermediary, such as an orchestration engine leveraging higher level orchestration languages.
+Such approaches are further elaborated in the following sub-sections.